Known for its messiness, the second Game Show

 - Teams would normally choose to "dare" only if they didn't know the answer.
 A team on one episode figured out they could make more money by intentionally daring the other team, getting the "double dare" back, and then answering.
 They did this many times in a row.
 Considering that Marc explicitly gives this advice in his instruction spiel, you have to wonder why people didn't try it more often.

-- Anytime a team reaches an incredibly high-score in the main game, a score often not reached.
-According to 1988's The Double Dare Game Book, the highest score under the 2 vs. 2 format was $750 ($375 split between the two teammates).
-This happened only once on the original Super Sloppy format in 1987.
-Under the 4 vs. 4 format, it was $1,050, which happened once in 1990, and again in 1992.
+- Any time a team reaches an incredibly high score in the main game, a score often not reached.
+According to 1988's The Double Dare Game Book, the highest score under the original format was $750.
+This happened only once on the original Super Sloppy in 1987.
+Under the Family format, it was $1,050, which happened twice, once in 1990 and once in 1992.